The Darkest of Secrets - Кейт Хьюит - About the Author Читать онлайн любовный роман

 Another step, and the darkness enveloped him like velvet.
 He felt a thick carpet under his feet, breathed in the surprising scents of wood and furniture polish, and felt a flicker of relief—and curiosity.
 He lifted the torch and shone it around the vault.
 It was a surprisingly large space and fashioned like a gentleman’s study, with elegant sofas and chairs, even a drinks table.

 Yet somehow Khalis didn’t think his father came down to a sealed underground vault just to relax with a tumbler of his best single malt.
 He saw a switch on the wall and flicked it on, bathing the room in electric light.
+His torch lay forgotten in his hand as he slowly turned in a circle, gazing first at the furniture and then at the walls.

 And what they held … frame after frame, canvas after canvas.
 Some he recognised, others he didn’t but he could guess.
 Khalis gazed at them all, felt a heaviness settle on him like a shroud.
 Yet another complication.
 Another testament to his father’s many illegal activities.